maarlf/stackexchange/README.md

 https://blog.newnius.com/setup-apache-hive-in-docker.html

-Next up we can create our cluster by starting necessary containers, and connect them with a network.
+Next up we can create our cluster by starting necessary containers, and connect them with a network

 ```
 $ ./start-container.sh && ./run-container.sh
 ```

-We're all set, now We can use the cluster to process data with Hive.
+We're all set, now We can use the cluster to process data with Hive

-## How to use
+### How to use

 On `hadoop-master` node, we need to format namenode first